Skip to main content

 Provider inspection

-5.8 Provider inspections will look specifically at the corporate governance and management arrangements of the service provider.
+5.7 Provider inspections will look specifically at the corporate governance and management arrangements of the service provider.
 Depending on the circumstances this may also include an inspection of all the services within the provider’s portfolio, focusing on specific areas of concern.
 These inspections of the individual services will normally be focused inspections, but could be full inspections depending on the circumstances.

-5.9 To ensure the regulator has sufficient oversight of larger service providers (those with five or more registered services within its portfolio), we will nominate a senior manager who has responsibility for engaging with the provider and overseeing the performance of all their services.
+5.8 To ensure the regulator has sufficient oversight of larger service providers (those with five or more registered services within its portfolio), we will nominate a senior manager who has responsibility for engaging with the provider and overseeing the performance of all their services.
 This may include regular meetings with the provider to discuss performance, provider development, improvement work etc.

 Thematic inspections

-5.10 Thematic inspections focus on certain areas of practice across the social care sector.
+5.9 Thematic inspections focus on certain areas of practice across the social care sector.
 For example, this could include reviewing care practice in learning disability residential homes, medication practice in care homes or dementia care.
 This enables us to have an understanding of, report on and make recommendations in relations to specific care practices across Wales.
 Length of inspections

 6. Scheduling of inspections

-6.3 We use an evidence based approach to prioritise risks and make decisions about how we regulate services.
-There are a range of factors that will be considered to inform our scheduling of inspections that include but are not limited to:
+6.3 There are a range of factors that will be considered to inform our scheduling that include but are not limited to:

-• if the service is a newly registered service - some newly established services can be of greater risk during the initial set up period;
+• if the service is a newly registered service - some newly established services can be of greater risk during the initial set up period

 6.5 The list below sets out the scheduling of inspections for different types of services and the intervals that could be expected if a service is identified as requiring a routine, early or priority inspection.